 Customer Analytics in Python is where marketing and data science meet.
 These are two of the key driving forces that help companies create value and stay on top in today’s fast-paced economy.
 In addition, this course is packed with knowledge and includes sections on customer and purchase analytics, as well as a deep-learning model, all implemented in Python.

 This course will teach you how to gain authentic insights from the customer's data, as well as how to leverage the power of machine and deep learning to perform customer analytics.
 This is a highly valuable and rare skillset to have both in data analytics and data science.

-In this course you’ll get to learn theory, as well as acquire practical skills, applicable to a variety of customer analytics areas.
+In this course, you’ll get to learn theory, as well as acquire practical skills, applicable to a variety of customer analytics areas.
 You’ll get to meet your instructors and learn about the topics we’ll discuss during the course.
 This is the place where we’ll discuss the marketing fundamentals, such as the STP framework and Marketing Mix.
-They will provide us with motivation why we take advantage of certain models in the following sections of the course.
+They will provide us with motivation as to why we take advantage of certain models in the following sections of the course.

-We will begin with customer analytics which is a major part of the course.
+We will begin with customer analytics, which is a major part of the course.
 We will perform some initial exploration of our segmentation data set.
-Using Python, we’ll visualize our data and standardize it, to aid in future analysis.
+Using Python, we’ll visualize our data and standardize it to aid in future analysis.